matt-eric/apollo-graphql-express-server/README.md

-# *This seems WAY out there.* (Server)
+# *This seems WAY out there.
+(Server)*

+### *A visual effect web app generating responses based on mouse/touch placement and movement.
+Parameters are adjustable through a user-controllable effect bus.*

-### This project has an accompanying [client-side repository](https://github.com/matt-eric/this-seems-WAY-out-there-react-side).
+## This project has an accompanying [client-side repository](https://github.com/matt-eric/this-seems-WAY-out-there-react-side).

-#### This GraphQL Apollo server currently sends seed data to be used as default values for the effect module parameters from in the React.js client-side application (both in development and production).
-More client/server communication methods will be implemented as this application is developed further.
+#### This GraphQL Apollo server currently sends seed data to be used as default values for the effect module parameters in the React.js client-side application (both in development and production).
+More client/server communication methods will be implemented as development continues.

 ## Steps for starting the development environment: